Your public IP address is:

 So, while the public IP address is what allows you to access the internet, private IP addresses allow multiple devices to connect to the internet using a single public IP address.
 It’s a clever way of conserving IP addresses and allowing many users to connect to the internet without running out of available addresses.

 How do you tell if an IP address is public or private?

-One of the benfits of using the private IP address range is that, it provides flexibility when it comes to IP assignments.
+One of the benefits of using the private IP address range is that it provides flexibility in IP assignments.
 You could have the same private IP addresses used by the other users.
-For eg: You can have IP address 192.168.1.10/24 in your network and your neighbor next to your block can have the same subnet. however each users will have unique public IP address, which is essential for connecting to the internet.
+E.g., You can have IP address 192.168.1.10/24 in your network, and your neighbor next to your block can have the same subnet.
+However, each user will have unique public IP address, which is essential for connecting to the internet.

 What happens if you try to route the private IP address to the internet?

 Will my public IP change?

 If you want to stop your IP address from changing, you can reach out to your local ISP and request static IP addresses.
 After you get the static IP addresses from the ISP, they would configure them for you.
 Afterward, your public IP would never change.
 There are many use cases when you can use your own static IP from the ISP.
 One such example is hosting a web service from home.